 4. Watch Sunset From the Kuhna Ark Watch Tower

-The Kuhna Ark is the other palace in Khiva.
+The Kuhna Ark is the other palace in Khiva, Uzbekistan.
 The Khan’s harem, mint, stables, barracks, mosque, and jail were all kept here.
 Take the passage to the right of the entrance to see the Summer Mosque which is open-air and is covered in beautiful blue and white tiles.
-Be sure you look up to check out the colorful painted ceilings.
+Be sure you look up to check out the colorfully painted ceilings.

 The large room that is directly ahead of the entrance is the open-air throne room with a large, circular stone pillar that held a royal yurt.
 Head to the right side and then toward the back to find steps up to the watchtower.
 This is the best place in the city to watch sunset and surprisingly enough, it doesn’t get too crowded.
 You’ll be rewarded with spectacular city and fort wall views.